-The 2024 Budget incorporated provisions to enhance excise administration and revise tax policies.
-Parliament approved these proposals, which introduced structured regulations, new criteria, and limits on the number of licenses issued.
-The updated fee structure reflected market demand and varied according to the region and scale of operations.
-For instance, businesses in municipal council areas faced an entry fee of LKR 15 million, an annual license fee of LKR 1 million, and a security deposit of LKR 500,000.
-Urban council areas were subject to reduced charges of LKR 10 million for entry and an annual fee of LKR 800,000, while non-urban regions were charged LKR 1 million for entry and an annual fee of LKR 600,000.
-Large-scale establishments exceeding LKR 1 billion in investment faced higher fees of LKR 15 million for entry, an annual license fee of LKR 1.5 million, and a security deposit of LKR 500,000.
+The fee structure was based on regional demand and scale of operation.
+Municipal council areas required an entry fee of LKR 15 million, an annual license fee of LKR 1 million, and a security deposit of LKR 500,000.
+Urban council areas had lower fees of LKR 10 million for entry and LKR 800,000 annually.
+Non-urban regions were charged LKR 1 million for entry and LKR 600,000 annually.
+Large-scale establishments exceeding LKR 1 billion in investment faced the highest fees: LKR 15 million for entry, LKR 1.5 million annually, and a security deposit of LKR 500,000.

-These changes were formalized through Gazette No. 03/2024, which came into effect on February 1, 2024.
-The measures were designed to adhere to constitutional provisions and excise regulations while augmenting state revenue.
+These policies were formalized through Gazette No. 03/2024, effective February 1, 2024, ensuring compliance with constitutional provisions and excise regulations while augmenting state revenue.

 Financial Impact

-The implementation of the new policy generated over LKR 3.1 billion in revenue between February and October 2024, with projections suggesting this figure could exceed LKR 4 billion by the end of the year.
-For 2025, the government plans to issue an additional 250 to 300 licenses through competitive bidding, with a minimum bid of LKR 25 million per license.
-This strategy aims to further increase government revenue while establishing a dedicated fund to support anti-alcohol campaigns.
+The policy generated over LKR 3.1 billion in revenue between February and October 2024.
+By year-end, this figure was projected to surpass LKR 4 billion.
+For 2025, the government plans to issue 250–300 additional licenses through competitive bidding, with a minimum bid set at LKR 25 million per license.
+This approach aims to further boost revenue and fund anti-alcohol campaigns.

 Transparency and Accountability